datagrok-ai/public/help/domains/chem/cheminformatics.md

 ## Transform

-Datagrok lets transform your molecular structures for standartization and/or augmentation purposes.
+Datagrok lets transform your molecular structures for standardization and/or augmentation purposes.
 In addition to general [data wrangling](../../transform/data-wrangling.md) procedures, you can use chemistry-specific ones: curation and mutation.

 ### Curation